Kit Brookman

 Kit Brookman is a London-based playwright and screenwriter.

-His original series WATER’S EDGE is currently in development with Silverprint Pictures, UNINVITED GUESTS was a finalist in the 2021 Studio21 Drama Series competition, TROPPO for ABC has recently wrapped on season 2.
 His work for theatre includes new plays commissioned by established theatre companies as well as projects created in collaboration with independent ensembles.
 His plays have been widely performed in Australia, where he is originally from.

-His plays include THE STONES (Signal House/King’s Head Theatre), WHALESONG (East 15 School of Acting) MOUNTAIN (Geelong Arts Centre), CLOSE (The Signal House) THE PLANT (Ensemble Theatre, Sydney), THE GREAT FIRE (Belvoir St Theatre), A RABBIT FOR KIM JONG-IL(Griffin Theatre Company), NORA (after Ibsen’s A Doll’s House; co-writer, Belvoir), SMALL AND TIRED(Belvoir), NIGHT MAYBE (Stuck Pigs Squealing Theatre), and HEAVEN (Old 505 Theatre).
+Produced plays include THE STONES (Signal House/King’s Head Theatre), WHALESONG (East 15 School of Acting) MOUNTAIN (Geelong Arts Centre), CLOSE (The Signal House) THE PLANT (Ensemble Theatre, Sydney), THE GREAT FIRE (Belvoir St Theatre), A RABBIT FOR KIM JONG-IL(Griffin Theatre Company), NORA (after Ibsen’s A Doll’s House; co-writer, Belvoir), SMALL AND TIRED(Belvoir), NIGHT MAYBE (Stuck Pigs Squealing Theatre), and HEAVEN (Old 505 Theatre).
 His poetry has appeared in journals including HEAT, Southerly, and Harvest.
 His plays are published by Currency Press and at the Australian Script Centre.

 Kit has been an Associate Playwright at Belvoir St Theatre and a Resident Writer at Griffin Theatre Company.
 Awards include the 2017 Rodney Seaborn Award, the Ensemble Theatre New Writing Commission and the Philip Parsons Young Playwrights’ Fellowship.